The Cost of Bad Grammar in Business—and How AI Tools Prevent Mistakes

 3. Learning on the go: Improve your writing skills during otherwise unproductive time (commuting, waiting for meetings)

-4. Multilingual support: Communicate accurately in multiple languages
+4. Multilingual support: Communicate accurately in 95+ languages with cultural context awareness

-5. Accessibility features: Support for users with dyslexia or other writing challenges
+5. Accessibility features: Support for users with dyslexia or other writing challenges, including voice-to-text optimization

 Real-world Success Stories: Businesses Transformed by AI Grammar Tools